Ogo1024/CU_Repos/Module1/EXPI-casestudy/readme.md

 # eXp World Holdings Case Study

+![markdown-image]

+## This fintech case study provides analysis on th company, eXp World Holdings (NASDAQ: EXPI).

 ## FinTech Domain

-### What domain of the financial industry is the company in?
+**What domain of the financial industry is the company in?**

 eXp World Holdings (NASDAQ: EXPI) operates primarily as a cloud-based residential real-estate brokerage, supported by its proprietary virtual workplace platform offering to agents and brokers, across the U.S. and Canada.

-### What have been the major trends and innovations of this domain over the last 5-10 years?
+**What have been the major trends and innovations of this domain over the last 5-10 years?**

 Over the last 5-10 years, many of the major trends and innovations within real-estate, are consistent with secular shifts in technology across the overall global economy.
 The transformation of RE firms with physical brick & mortar operations from paper driven processes to digital workflows, led to the adoption of cloud infrastructures and improved access to big data, industry-wide.